-SWT recruiting agencies must comply with Thai legal requirements and must be contractually affiliated with U.S. sponsors.
+SWT recruiting agencies must comply with Thai legal requirements and must have a contractual affiliation with a U.S. sponsor.

 Students must provide the listed documents in the following order on the day of their appointment:

-- A passport valid for at least six months after the date on which the applicant plans to depart the United States and at least two empty visa pages.
+- A passport valid for at least six months after the date on which the applicant plans to depart the United States and which has at least two empty visa pages.

-- Must upload a photo with DS-160 online application.
-The photo must be taken within the last six months and glasses must be removed for the photo (Please bring one color photo, 5×5 cm, against a light background).
+- Must upload a photo with their DS-160 online application.
+The photo must be taken within the last six months and glasses must be removed for the photo.
+Students must also bring one color photo (5×5 cm, against a light background) to their interview.

 - Student and Exchange Visitor International System (SEVIS) fee receipt.
-All J-1 visa applicants, with the initial DS-2019 forms, are required to pay the $35.00 SEVIS fee.
-Applicants are required to pay the SEVIS fee before visa interview (Instructions for paying the SEVIS fee can be found online at https://www.fmjfee.com).
+All J-1 visa applicants with initial DS-2019 forms are required to pay the $35.00 SEVIS fee.
+Applicants are required to pay the SEVIS fee before visa interview.
+Instructions for paying the SEVIS fee can be found online at https://www.fmjfee.com.

-- The applicant’s original transcripts that was issued within the last month.
+- The applicant’s original academic transcript that was recently issued.

-- Each student must check-in with his/her sponsor upon arrival in the U.S. Please use your full name in the communication as it appears on your passport.
+- Each student must check-in with his/her sponsor upon arrival in the U.S. Please use your full name as it appears on your passport in the communication.